Highlandtown Lake: Location

 It is in the Wildlife District Three of the Ohio Division of Wildlife.
 It is part of the 2265 acre Highlandtown Wildlife Area.

 It is within a mile of an area known as Highlandtown.
 It is four miles northeast of Salineville via State Route 39 and nine miles south of Lisbon via State Route 164.
 It is 11 miles northwest of Wellsville via State Route 39.
 A portion of the Steubenville Pike Road (Township Road 776) was covered by the lake and it now dead ends at the lake.
 Osborne Road crosses the northwest arm of the lake.
 Charles Mill Road (County Highway 413) crosses the northern arm of the lake.

 Geography

 The area is an Appalachian mixed mesophytic forest.
 The lake is at the headwaters of Little Yellow Creek.

 Fish

 The lake was stocked in 1967 with muskellunge, largemouth bass, bluegill, and channel catfish.
 At present there are also black crappie, brown bullheads, pumpkinseeds and other varieties of sunfish.
 In about 2000 American gizzard shad appeared in the lake.
 Because of feeding patterns this resulted in bass getting bigger and bluegills getting smaller.
 White amurs (grass carp) have been introduced to control weeds and they have remove weed beds which were good places to fish for bass.

-For a lake map and more information on the fishing conditions contact the Highlandtown Wildlife Area at (330) 644-2293.